MrityunjayM/Todo-React-App/README.md

 # Todo Manegement App

-A react project created to learn react as a beginner.
+> A react project created from scratch to learn react as a beginner.